Niktux/karma-docs/source/commands/hydrate.rst

 Hydrate
 =======

-Injects configuration values and generate target files (this is the main command)
+Injects configuration values and generate target files (this is the main command).

 Arguments
 ---------